yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 3. Newton's method of optimization (an improved version of gradient descent algorithm)

-4. Exact line search algorithm (for deciding the step length of gradient descent)
+4. Exact line search algorithm (for deciding the step length of gradient descent (slower but precise))

-5. Backtrack line search algorithm (for deciding the step length of gradient descent)
+5. Backtrack line search algorithm (for deciding the step length of gradient descent (faster but less preciese))

-6. Barrier method (limit the searching space of optimization to obay the inequality constraints)
+6. Barrier method (limiting the searching space of optimization to obay the inequality constraints)

 Schedule
 ########